 The title and abstract allow the invention to be quickly evaluated.
 These will be modified by the IPI if necessary.

 The technical documents must be written clearly and comprehensibly.
 They can, in principle, be submitted in any language.
 However, you must submit a translation in one of the official Swiss languages (German, French or Italian) within three months of the filing date.
 If the technical documents for the application are submitted in English, the translation may be submitted within 16 months of the priority date.

 The technical documents are the foundation for preparing the patent specifications.
-The formal requirements for preparing the technical documents can be found in our technical documents information leaflet.
-Our technical documentation example shows how to comply with them.
+The formal requirements for preparing the technical documents can be found in our technical documents information leaflet (in German, in French or in Italian).
+Our technical documentation example (in German, in French or in Italian) shows how to comply with them.

 You can get an idea of how a patent specification is structured and formulated in our sample document.
 Or you can order a print copy of a patent specification and we will send it to you free of charge.

 - Brochure «Applying for a patent» in German

 - Brochure «Applying for a patent» in French